PeARSearch/PeARS-fruit-fly/fruit_fly/README.md

 to get the average score on **--test_path** for all the hyper-parameter settings in **--config_path**.

+## Results

+If you want to see how the FFA is doing without running the algorithm yourself, check out our results in the Wiki [here](https://github.com/PeARSearch/PeARS-fruit-fly/wiki/1.1.-Baselines).

+# An evolutionary algorithm for the FFA

+Having set up our basic FFA, we now turn to the problem of optimizing the projections inside the fly.
+We recall that each random projection in the architecture can be taken as capturing one semantic dimension of the document to classify.
+Thus, there should be better and worse projection sets, i.e. more or less discriminative ones.
+We propose the use of a genetic algorithm to find a fly individual with an ideal set of projections.
+For more information, see the Wiki page [here](https://github.com/PeARSearch/PeARS-fruit-fly/wiki/1.2-A-Genetic-Algorithm-for-optimizing-FFA).

-## Run the evolution process
+## Running the evolutionary process

 The evolution process helps to find the projection matrix and the winner-take-all rate that satisfy a pre-defined goal.
-So far, the goal is searching for a fly that performs well on the classification task (on all 3 datasets), and also has a small number of non-zero elements in the final hash.
+Our goal is to find a fly that performs well on the classification task (on all 3 datasets), and also has a small number of non-zero elements in the final hash (i.e. is compact and efficient).

-To run the evolution process:
+The evolution process can be run using the following script:

     python -W ignore evolve_flies.py

-The hyper-parameters, as well as the information in each generation can be found in a json file in *models/evolution*.
-The best flies for each criterion (best overall fitness, best average validation accuracies on 3 datasets, lowest number of non-zero elements, best validation accuracies on each datasets) can be found in the same directory.
+Running the above will generate a json file in *models/evolution* containing the hyperparameters used in the evolutionary process, as well as performance information for each generation of flies.
+As the evolutionary process takes place, the best individual flies for each criterion are saved (best overall fitness, best average validation accuracies on 3 datasets, lowest number of non-zero elements, best validation accuracies on each datasets) in the same directory.
+It is possible to print high-level results for the evolution process by running:

+    python print_best_flies.py

+This will return a summary of the best flies obtained for each criterion.

+## Running the best flies on the test sets

+The evolution process evaluates flies on the development sets of our three datasets.
+Once the best individuals have been identified, we can check their performance on the test data.
+To do this for a selected fly, run:

+    python test_evolution_model.py --fly=<selected fly>

+So for instance, to test the fly with the overall best fitness:

+    python test_evolution_model.py --fly=models/evolution/best_fitness

+## Use a fly to hash documents

+Finally, once the best fly has been selected, we can use it to hash documents.
+The code expects a file with text documents associated with a particular label.

+    python hash_with_best_proj.py --fly=<selected fly> --docfile=<your document file>